3. Adding and importing documents

 - Published - Enter 'TRUE' to publish the document as soon as it is uploaded; or 'FALSE' if you wish to save it as a draft so that you can make any changes before publishing it manually.

-- cf: If you have created custom fields for your documents then you should add each one as a separate column, as in the sample CSV.
+- cf: If you have created custom fields for your documents from plugins other than the ones mention above, then you should add each one as a separate column, as in the sample CSV.
 Add cf: before the custom field name in the header row.